 Let’s take a quick look at each of the sources of Power for a Recreational Vehicle.

-Your battery is charged any time an external source of power is connected to your RV.
-This includes shore power, generators, lorry engines, and solar.
+Your battery is charged any time an external source of power is connected to your mobile home.
+This includes shore power, alternators, lorry engines, and solar.
 Your automobile engine will be charging your battery when you are in motion.

 Shore power is when you can plug your Recreational Vehicle into an Air Conditioning electrical grid.
 You can link your Recreational Vehicle to a line running from someone’s home but use caution.